Zipnx/PUFfin/README.md

 As a result, we cannot ensure that the IP core project will work as expected, you might need to wipe their respective iprepo entry and repackage, which might still not resolve the issue.

-Unfortunatelly this is the reason why the RO normalization and a quick ECC module based on Hamming codes, while implemented, is not used.
+Unfortunatelly this is the reason why the ECC module based on Hamming codes, while implemented, is not directly used.

 In future work we plan to move to a later and more stable version of Vivado